MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ------------------------------ -->
 #### Posting Messages from the Win32 host to the WebView

 The following steps show how the Win32 Host can modify a WebView.
-In this example, you will turn the text blue:
+In this example, you'll turn the text blue:

+1. Open the **WebMessage sample page** (`ScenarioWebMessage.html`) as described above.

 1. In the **Script** menu, select **Post Web Message JSON**.